Suicides at the Golden Gate Bridge: Harold B. Wobber

 The first known intentional death from the Golden Gate Bridge occurred when the bridge was just a little over three months past its opening.
 In August 1937, 47-year-old World War I veteran Harold Wobber was employed as a bargeman and took a bus to the bridge.
-After he got off the bus, Wobber started down the pedestrian walkway of the 1.6-mile span.
-On the way, he started talking to a college professor from Connecticut, on vacation in the San Francisco area.
-During the stroll, Wobber took off his coat and vest, threw them to the man, and declared, "This is where I get off.
+After he got off the bus, Wobber started down the pedestrian walkway of the 1.7-mile span.
+On the way, he started talking to Dr. Lewis Neylor, a college professor from Connecticut on vacation in the San Francisco area.
+Wobber remarked, "It's a great day for what I'm about to do.
+You'll see."
+During the stroll, Wobber took off his coat and vest, threw them to Neylor, and declared, "This is where I get off.
 I'm going to jump."
-The vacationing professor grabbed the man's belt, but Wobber was able to get free and jumped over the four-foot-high rail to his death in the San Francisco Bay.
+Neylor grabbed the man's belt, but Wobber was able to get free and jumped over the four-foot-high rail to his death in the San Francisco Bay.
 After his death, newspapers reported Wobber was "a victim of shell shock" who had been undergoing mental health treatment.

 August and Marilyn DeMont

-Until 1993, the youngest death off the bridge was five-year-old Marilyn DeMont, in 1945.
+One of the youngest deaths off the bridge was five-year-old Marilyn DeMont, in 1945.
 With the child standing on a girder just outside the bridge's railing, her father, 37-year-old elevator installation foreman August DeMont, commanded her to jump.
 August DeMont followed by diving in after her.
 A simple note was found in the DeMont car stating, "I and my daughter have committed suicide."